Handbook

 Personal Safety

 Do not send any message that includes your personal information such as: home address, personal phone numbers and/or last name for yourself or any other person.
 Do not send information regarding your schedule (where you are/will be, timing, dates, etc.).
-Do not send any inappropriate or sexually suggestive picture of yourself or others.
+Do not send any inappropriate or sexually suggestive pictures of yourself or others.

 Password Protection

 Never share your password, steal or use another person’s password.
-If a password is lost or compromised the student or teacher should call the technology Help Desk.
+If a password is lost or compromised, the student or teacher should call the technology Help Desk.
 A technology support specialist will help resolve the password issue.

 Privacy

-Students and families need to know that files stored on school computers are not private.
+Students and families need to know that files stored on school devices are not private.
 Network and Internet access is provided as a tool for educational purposes only.
 Eden Prairie Schools (EPS) has the right to monitor, inspect, copy, review, and store at any time, without prior notice, any and all usage of the computer network and Internet access including transmitted and received information.
 All information files are the property of EPS and no user shall have any expectations of privacy regarding such files.

 Online Etiquette

 Follow the guidelines of accepted behaviors within your schools’ handbook.
 Use appropriate language and graphics.
-Swearing, vulgarities, suggestive, obscene, belligerent, harassing, threatening or abusive language of any kind is not tolerated.
+Swearing, vulgarities, suggestive, obscene, belligerent, harassing, threatening, or abusive language of any kind is not tolerated.
 Do not use this device to make, distribute or redistribute jokes, stories, to bully anyone, or pass along obscene material or material which is based on slurs or stereotypes relating to race, gender, ethnicity, nationality, religion or sexual orientation.

-Use of blogs, podcasts or other Web 2.0 tools are considered an extension of the classroom.
+Blogging and/or PodcastingUse of blogs, podcasts or other Web 2.0 tools are considered an extension of the classroom.
 Whether at home, or in school, any speech that is considered inappropriate in the classroom is also inappropriate in all uses of blogs, podcasts or other Web 2.0 tools.

 Plagiarism/Copyright/Licensing

 Plagiarism is the act of using someone else’s words or ideas as your own.
 Students are required to give proper credit to all Internet sources used in academic assignments, whether quoted or summarized.
 This includes all forms of media on the Internet, such as graphics, movies, music and text.
-Plagiarism of Internet resources will be treated in the same manner as any other incidences of plagiarism, as stated in this handbook.
+Plagiarism of Internet resources will be treated in the same manner as any other incidences of plagiarism, as stated in your school’s handbook.
 In addition, students must adhere to the copyright laws of the United States (P.L 94-553) and the Congressional Guidelines that delineate it regarding software, authorship and copying information.
 All students should also adhere to the Creative Commons licenses where the author/artist denotes what media may be shared, remixed or reused.

 Proxies